This site contains affiliate links. Please see Policies for more information.

-Different Parts Of An Instant Pot:
+Different Parts Of An Instant Pot

 The Instant Pot (and most other electric pressure cookers) are comprised of about four main parts.
-The lid, the sealing ring, the inner pot (cooking pot), where you cook the food, and the base/outer pot.
+The lid, the sealing ring, the inner pot (cooking pot) where you cook the food, and the base/outer pot.
 There is a way to clean all of these parts.

 Some safe cleaning products to use to clean your pot include, but are not limited to:

-- Lemon juice helps to remove smells from the sealing rings
+- Lemon juice Helps to remove smells from the sealing rings.

-How To Clean the Inner Pot
+How To Clean the Inner Cooking Pot

-The inner pot of your Instant Pot is likely the piece that you will need to clean the most frequently.
+The stainless steel pot of your Instant Pot is likely the piece that you will need to clean the most frequently.
 It’s the pot that all of your food, liquids, and seasonings are held in while cooking.
 Just like a regular pot that you would use on the stovetop, your inner pot needs to be cleaned after each meal.

-How To Clean Instant Pot Lids
+How To Clean the Instant Pot Lid

-The lid to an Instant Pot might seem tricky to clean, but here’s a lifesaving tip–the lid is dishwasher safe!
+The lid to an Instant Pot might seem tricky to clean, but here’s a lifesaving tip–the lid is top-rack dishwasher safe!